 Super instructor and treadmill whisperer David Siik is the creator of Equinox’s Precision Running class.
-He put together a quick, non-boring indoor running routine that will burn fat and leave you feeling exhausted—but
+He put together a quick, non-boring indoor running routine that will burn fat and leave you feeling exhausted—but exhilarated!
+“The inclines are there to tone your legs and lift your butt,” he says.
+If you’re not ready to trade the track for a treadmill, you can do this routine outdoors—instead of keeping tabs on your speed and incline, think about matching each interval to a different intensity level.

 Before you start, check in with your running form.
 Then, determine your PR (personal record) speed.
 This will be your max, one-minute sprint speed.
 Since treadmill training is so different from outdoor training, your one-minute PR speed may be a lot faster than your fastest 5K pace Siik explains.
 Still not sure what that would look like?
 Equinox Precision running offers this chart as a reference: